Nextdoor/zkmonitor/README.md

 registered nodes).
 In the event that a path changes and becomes out of spec, (too few nodes, for example), an alert is fired off to let you know.

+## Clustered Design

+*zk_monitor* is designed to operate in clustered mode with multiple redundant agents running on multiple servers.
+The agents talk to eachother through Zookeeper using a common path and a series of locks/znodes.
+You can run as many agents as you want, but only one will ever handle sending off alerts.

 ## Configuration

 Most of the connection and *zk_monitor* specific settings are managed via